— How timely is the traffic speed on OHGO? How often is the data updated?

 — Why does the traffic speed display sometimes contain gray areas?

-In some cases, Buckeye Traffic may be unable to receive traffic speed data from one or more remote traffic speed sensors.
-If Buckeye Traffic does not have enough traffic speed data to calculate the average speed of a roadway segment, the segment displays as gray.
+In some cases, OHGO may be unable to receive traffic speed data from one or more remote traffic speed sensors.
+If OHGO does not have enough traffic speed data to calculate the average speed of a roadway segment, the segment displays as gray.
 Gray segments are usually temporary.
 Click the Update Map button to refresh the traffic speed display.